jagobandhusome/basic-rest-api-using-lumen/readme.md

 /api/v1/book/1/delete to delete a book.
 Post request same as create

 That's a basic RESTfull API example.
-I will try to add OAuth 2.0 authentication very soon. :)
+I will try to add authentication very soon. :)